Automattic/Adbusters/readme.txt

 If the answer is yes, don't wait another minute!
 ADBUSTERS!
 Download this plugin today and let us take care of your ad file serving needs.

+Caveat: while we have reviewed the included templates for obvious security issues (like XSS), we cannot guarantee the reliability of external scripts referenced by most of the adbusters.
+We highly recommend discussing with your ad network representative to discuss this if you have any concerns.

 == Changelog ==
 = 1.0 =
 * First release.